What happened that day?

 Celebrating writers for children and young adults

-The award was first given in 1945 to Stella Morice for The book of Wiremu.
-The book, containing stories of the daily life of a young Maori boy, was illustrated by Nancy Parker.
-The award was next given in 1947 to A.W.
+The award was first given in 1945 to Stella Morice for The book of Wiremu, containing stories of the daily life of a young Māori boy and illustrated by Nancy Parker.
+It was next given in 1947 to A.W.
 Reed for Myths and legends of Maoriland.
-Gaps in the years the award has been given (1946, 1948-9, 1951-8, 1960-3, 1965-9, 1974, 1976-7, 1980-1, 1999 and 2000) have supposedly reflected New Zealand's restricted field of children's writers.
-It is undoubtedly a positive sign that the award has been given with greater regularity in recent years.
+Gaps in bestowing the award (1946, 1948-9, 1951-8, 1960-3, 1965-9, 1971–2, 1974, 1976-7, 1980-1, 1987, and 1999–2000) have supposedly reflected New Zealand's limited stable of children's writers.
+It is undoubtedly a positive sign that the award has been given every year in the new millennium.

 Further information